PINK de Thierry: Beyond Language: Letters from Arcadia (since 1995)

-Since 2010: Data Processing in art and thence
+Since 2010

-Documented Documents (2010–2011) is an overview of her oeuvre, a series of 120 collage works on paper from leftovers out of her archives with text comments in her handwritings.
-Portrait of Ernst Gombrich – Où est l'Original, d'après MB - (2011–2012) is a series of collage paintings exploring the original and its copy, based on Ernst Gombrich's Story of Art.
-Torn Mirages (2012–2013) are collage works on paper consisting of torn (former) drawings with text references.
-Inventories, Part X of the series Encyclopaedia Arcadia is finished in 2013; 40 graphic samples of lists meet torn images from Gombrich's historic art overview.
-Data Parade (2014-2015) is a series of 24 paintings dealing with the increased use of processed data in numbers, graphics and lists determinant in articles, views and opinions in all media.
-PINK recreates her life and work in Bio-Graphics (2016-2017), a series of 74 drawings in graphic text on paper.
+Documented Documents (2010–2011) is a series of 120 collage works on paper based on PINK's archives.
+Portrait of Ernst Gombrich – Où est l'Original, d'après MB (2011–2012) is a series of collage paintings exploring the original and its copy.
+Torn Mirages (2012–2013) are collage works on paper consisting of torn drawings with text references.
+At the end of 2015 Data Parade is being finished, a series of 24 drawings dealing with the increasing use of processed data in numbers, graphics and lists determinant in articles, views and opinions in all media.